-Twitter Bans Danielle Stella, Republican Running Against Ilhan Opmar, For Calling For Her To Be hanged
+Twitter Bans Danielle Stella, Republican Running Against Ilhan Omar, For Calling For Her To Be Hanged

 Alan Bender, a Kuwait-born Canadian businessman, testified in a Florida court last week that Omar was a “Qatari” asset who passed “sensitive information” to Iran via Qatar.
 As Foreign Policy reports, Bender didn’t provide any factual information to back up his claims.

-What’s more, Bender’s deposition also implicated several other prominent individuals and organizations as being so-called Qatari assets, including murdered journalist Jamal Khashoggi; The New York Times and Washington Post, whom he alleged would bury stories critical of Qatar in exchange for a $5,000 payment; and Ivanka Trump’s husband Jared Kushner, an allegation that Stella appears to have failed to tweet about.
+What’s more, Bender’s deposition also implicated several other prominent individuals and organizations as being so-called Qatari assets, including murdered journalist Jamal Khashoggi; The New York Times and Washington Post, whom he alleged would bury stories critical of Qatar in exchange for a $5,000 payment; and Ivanka Trump’s husband, Jared Kushner.

 Omar, for her part, denied the allegations.